rufinoleonardo/rufinoleonardo/README.md

 ## Hello!
 I'm Leo.
 ### It's a pleasure to have you here!

-    - 🌱 learning ReactJs and SASS
+    - 🌱 learning ReactJs and TS
     - 😄 Pronouns: He/him